sparisi/gym_gridworlds/README.md

 Finally, you can also use binary observations by making the environment with the `render_mode="binary"` argument.
 Observations will be a matrix of 0s and one 1 corresponding to the position of the agent.

-&#10148; <strong>Noisy Observations</strong>
-All types of observations can be made noisy by making the environment with `observation_noise=0.2` (or any other float in `[0, 1)`).
-For default, coordinate, and binary observations: the float represents the probability that the position observed by the agent will be random.
-For RGB observations: the float represents the probability that a pixel will be white noise.

 ### <ins>Starting State</ins>
 The episode starts with the agent at the top-left tile.
 Make new classes for